siv2r/bip-frost-signing/README.md

 ## Introduction

-This document proposes the FROST signing protocol based on the FROST3 variant (see section 2.3) introduced in the [ROAST paper](https://eprint.iacr.org/2022/550.pdf).
+This document proposes the FROST signing protocol based on the FROST3 variant (see section 2.3) introduced in ROAST[[RRJSS22](https://eprint.iacr.org/2022/550)], instead of the original FROST[[KG20](https://eprint.iacr.org/2020/852)].
 Key generation for FROST signing is out of scope for this document.
 However, we specify the requirements that a key generation method must satisfy to be compatible with this signing protocol.

 Many sections of this document have been directly copied or modified from [BIP327](https://github.com/bitcoin/bips/blob/master/bip-0327.mediawiki) due to the similarities between the FROST3 and [MuSig2](https://eprint.iacr.org/2020/1261.pdf) signature schemes.

 ### Motivation

+The FROST signature scheme [[KG20](https://eprint.iacr.org/2020/852),[CKM21](https://eprint.iacr.org/2021/1375),[BTZ21](https://eprint.iacr.org/2022/833),[CGRS23](https://eprint.iacr.org/2023/899)] enables _t-of-n_ Schnorr threshold signatures,in which a threshold _t_ of some set of _n_ signers is required to produce a signature.
+FROST remains unforgeable as long as at most _t-1_ signers are compromised, and remains functional as long as _t_ honest signers do not lose their secret key material.
+It supports any choice of _t_ as long as _1 ≤ t ≤ n_[^t-edge-cases].

+The primary motivation is to create a standard that allows users of different software projects to jointly control Taproot outputs ([BIP341](https://github.com/bitcoin/bips/blob/master/bip-0341.mediawiki)).
+Such an output contains a public key which, in this case, would be the group public key derived from the public shares of threshold signers.
+It can be spent using FROST to produce a signature for the key-based spending path.

+The on-chain footprint of a FROST Taproot output is essentially a single BIP340 public key, and a transaction spending the output only requires a single signature cooperatively produced by _threshold_ signers.
+This is **more compact** and has **lower verification cost** than signers providing _n_ individual public keys and _t_ signatures, as would be required by an _t-of-n_ policy implemented using <code>OP_CHECKSIGADD</code> as introduced in ([BIP342](https://github.com/bitcoin/bips/blob/master/bip-0342.mediawiki)).
+As a side effect, the numbers _t_ and _n_ of signers are not limited by any consensus rules when using FROST.

+Moreover, FROST offers a **higher level of privacy** than <code>OP_CHECKSIGADD</code>: FROST Taproot outputs are indistinguishable for a blockchain observer from regular, single-signer Taproot outputs even though they are actually controlled by multiple signers.
+By tweaking a group public key, the shared Taproot output can have script spending paths that are hidden unless used.

+There are threshold-signature schemes other than FROST that are fully compatible with Schnorr signatures.
+The FROST variant proposed below stands out by combining all the following features:
+* **Two Communication Rounds**: FROST is faster in practice than other threshold-signature schemes [[GJKR03](https://link.springer.com/chapter/10.1007/3-540-36563-x_26)] which requires at least three rounds, particularly when signers are connected through high-latency anonymous links.
+Moreover, the need for fewer communication rounds simplifies the algorithms and reduces the probability that implementations and users make security-relevant mistakes.
+* **Efficiency over Robustness**: FROST trades off the robustness property for network efficiency (fewer rounds), requiring the protocol to be aborted in the case of any misbehaving participant.
+* **Provable security**: FROST3 with an idealized key generation (i.e., trusted setup) has been [proven existentially unforgeable](https://eprint.iacr.org/2022/550.pdf) under the one-more discrete logarithm (OMDL) assumption (instead of the discrete logarithm assumption required for single-signer Schnorr signatures).

 ### Design